-Want an easy low carb keto Paleo bread?
-Try this gluten free coconut flour psyllium husk bread recipe.
-It's a tasty bread to serve with breakfast or dinner.
+Want an easy low-carb and keto bread?
+Try this gluten-free coconut flour psyllium husk bread recipe.
+It's a tasty addition to serve with breakfast or dinner.

 One of the things I've grown to love over the years is fried eggs with runny yolks.
 They've become a regular breakfast for me on the weekends.